How do I file an appeal?

-The $200 fee (check or cash) may be mailed or delivered in person to 55 SW Ash Street, Portland, Oregon 97204 (credit card payments cannot be accepted in the office or over the phone).
+The $200 fee may be paid online (with electronic submission), mailed or delivered in person to 55 SW Ash Street, Portland, Oregon 97204 (credit card payments cannot be accepted in the office or over the phone).
 For payments that are mailed or delivered in person, please include a copy of the appeal form with the property address.
-Make checks payable to City Treasurer and mail to the address listed above.
+Make checks payable to City Treasurer and mail or deliver to the address listed above.

 Contact your Fire Inspector or the Plans Examiner to inquire about a violation of a Fire Code.
-He or she can provide you with information about what Fire Code you are appealing and why.
-In some cases, your Fire Inspector or Plans Examiner may also provide suggestions on alternate methods of fixing the appeal.
+They can provide you with information about what Fire Code you are appealing and why.
+In some cases, your Fire Inspector or Plans Examiner may also provide suggestions on alternate methods of fixing the violation.
 If you do not know who your Fire Inspector or Plans Examiner is, call the Fire Code & Inspection helpline at (503) 823-3770.

 What is the process?

 Upon receipt of your appeal packet and fee payment, the administrative appeal board will review the appeal.
 A decision will be reached and a letter of disposition will be sent to you.

 What if I don’t agree with the decision?

 If you are not satisfied with the administrative ruling the appeal may be continued to the Fire Code Board of Appeals.
 To initiate this process, you may send your appeal information and a written request to the address as indicated in your letter of disposition.
 This information must be received no later than 10 days from the administrative ruling as specified in the disposition letter.

-Note: If you do request a hearing before the Fire Code Board of Appeals, please be prepared to show how your appeal demonstrates an alternate means of equivalent safety in regards to the applicable code requirement(s).
+Note: If you do request a hearing before the Fire Code Board of Appeals, please be prepared to show how your appeal demonstrates an alternate means of equivalent safety to the applicable code requirement(s).
 The Board of Appeals does not have the power to waive any provisions of the code.
 All appeal requests must demonstrate a substantially equivalent degree of safety is provided and is generally conforming to national standards concerning fire prevention, fire safety measures and building construction requirements for safety.